cariad/asking/README.md

 text: string
 ```

-The "text" task simply prints a line of text.
+The "text" action simply prints a line of text.

 ### title